 A prospective client once asked a sage old remodeler what his hourly rate would be.
 Without batting an eye, the contractor replied: $75 an hour.
 If you look over my shoulder and make comments, it’s $150 an hour.
 If you want to grab a tool and help, it’s $250 an hour.”

 - Request a timeline from your contractor.
 Communication with your contractor is key—from the very beginning.
 If you know the schedule for the renovation—and who is going to show up when in your home— you’ll be much more at ease with the project.
 Be aware that there can be some variation from the timeline.
 Delays (beyond your control and beyond your contractor’s control) can happen.
 Having a realistic timeline is an important starting point.
 Then talk to your builder about how often you’ll get updates on the project.
 Regular communication eliminates false expectations.

 - Make sure your contractor will wait until the new products have arrived before starting demolition.
-Once you’ve made the decision to start construction you’ll be eager to get going.
-But in the long run you and your contractor will be happier if your house is torn up for as little a time as possible.
+Once you've made the decision to start construction you'll be eager to get going.
+But in the long run, you and your contractor will be happier if your house is torn up for as little a time as possible.
 One of the more stressful parts of remodeling for the homeowner is living with a torn up house (or part of the house).
 There’s really no point in doing deconstruction if you’re going to have to wait on materials.

 - Agree on who is doing what.
 Make sure it’s clear who is pulling the necessary permits—the contractor or you.
 This should be done before construction starts.
 A good remodeler will handle all the necessary electrical, mechanical, building or remodeling permits, but make sure before you get started.

 - Set up a staging area for appliances and materials.
 You may want to clear out an area in your garage for storing materials.
 If you don’t have room to store new appliances before they’re installed, ask your contractor if he has a warehouse or staging area.
 Things can move a lot faster if your builder doesn’t have to work around items in the way.

 - Get stuff out of the way.
 Move pictures, mirrors, furniture, and other items.
 Keep things away from walls adjacent to the room you’re renovating to prevent vibrations from the construction from causing damage.